-We hire based on merit and want to attract and retain people with the right experience and expertise.
-The Tripartite Alliance for Fair and Progressive Employment Practices ("TAFEP") and MOM guide us on our working relationship with our employees.
-Open communication is encouraged between management and employees to understand and address any concerns.
+Our employment practices are guided by the Tripartite Alliance for Fair and Progressive Employment Practices ("TAFEP") and MOM which provides us on our working relationship with our employees.
+We promote open communication and encouragement between management and employees to understand and address any concerns.